coinbase/salus/docs/configuration.md

 #
 # Each Hash must contain keys for `uri` and `format`.
 # URIs can point to either the local file system or remote HTTP destinations.
+# - Request paramters (optional) can be included for HTTP destinations with the `params` field
+#   - if the report parameter is included, the report paramater would contain the salus report
+#   - when `report` is not included in params, the salus report will be located in the body of the request sent
 # The available formats are `json`, `yaml`, `txt` and `sarif`.
 # `verbose` is an optional key and defaults to false.
 reports: